erusev/parsedown-extra/README.md

 **How can I help?**

-Use it, star it, share it and in case you feel generous, [donate some money](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=528P3NZQMP8N2).
+Use it, star it, share it, improve it and in case you feel generous, [donate some money](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=528P3NZQMP8N2).